-Meltdowns and shutdowns are similar, in the sense that they are both reactions to an intense environment which proves too much to process for an autistic person’s sense, it can lead to sensory overload.
+Meltdowns and shutdowns are similar, in the sense that they are both reactions to an intense environment.
+If this becomes too much to process for an autistic person’s sense, it can lead to sensory overload.
 However, this is where the similarities end.

 The National Autistic Society, as part of their Too Much Information campaign, filmed a video which explains meltdowns in a more visual form.
 You can watch that by clicking here.

-I like to explain this by thinking of my brain like an out-of-service phone during a shutdown.
-You may be able to use it for basic functions, like phoning the police, but doing anything you usually would on it is out of the question.
-Sometimes, you may find yourself in this situation with 1% battery, and to your luck, it runs out just when you try and call for assistance.
-It doesn’t happen every time, but when it does, you are unable to use your phone.
-That’s what it feels like for me, personally.
-It’s important to remember that this isn’t the case for everyone, though.
+I like to explain this by thinking of my brain like an out-of-service phone.
+You might be able to use said phone for basic, emergency functions, but continuing as you usually would is out of the question.
+Sometimes, you might have 1% battery left, but this runs out just when you need it the most.
+It doesn’t run out every time, but when it does, you’re completely unable to use your phone, even in emergencies.

 There’s a lot less information about shutdowns on the internet.
 I did, however, find a great video by Amethyst Schaber, which you can check out here.

 Whether you’re an autistic person, a family member or friend of an autistic person, or someone who is simply curious, I hope this post taught you something.

 Unfortunately, perceptions of meltdowns are often stereotyped, and greatly misunderstood.
 They’re also far off the reality experienced by autistic people themselves.
 I hope this blog post has given you the insight to realise that meltdowns are so much more than tantrums, though, and that you will treat someone experiencing one with the dignity and respect they deserve.